Group Members

 Biography: Dr Guillaume Antalick received his education in France (University of Bordeaux and University of Orléans) where he graduated with a BSc and a Masters’ in Analytical/Organic Chemistry.
 He began his PhD in 2007 at the Faculty of Oenology/Institute of Vine and Wine Sciences (University of Bordeaux, France) investigating the impact of malolactic fermentation on fruity aroma of red wines.
 His research combined the development of analytical methods for the quantification of wine odorant compounds (HS/SPME, SBSE-GC/MS), the study of wine microorganisms’ metabolism (LAB, yeast), and sensory analysis.
 After completing his PhD in 2010, Guillaume spent 1.5 years at the Institute for Wine Biotechnology/University of Stellenbosch (South Africa) as a postdoctoral fellow where he studied the impact of vineyard treatments on yeast-derived compounds.
 During a second postdoc from August 2013 at the National Wine and Grape Industry Centre/Charles Sturt University (Wagga Wagga, Australia), his research focused on grape aromatic maturity in relation to wine style, typicality and regionality.
 At UNG, he is working on the projects linked to the following topics: white wine aromatic quality in relation with the presence of metal ion, grapevine response to water stress under different climate, terroir and typicality of Balkan wines and Norwegian ciders.

-Role: Guillaume joined the team as a researcher and Assistant Professor in the field of Enology in November 2016.
+Role: Guillaume joined the team in November 2016.
 He participates in research projects, implements internationals partnerships and teaches at the School of Viticulture and Enology.
-He is currently involved in three projects (national and international) as the project leader and scientific coordinator.
+He is currently involved in several projects (national and international) as a project leader or scientific coordinator.

 Research interests: Oenology / Wine chemistry and Biochemistry / Analytical chemistry / Wine flavour research / Grapevine and wine metabolites / Sensory evaluation